-Mark Lewisohn relates what he heard on the session tapes: “Paul: ‘Have you got your loud pedal down, Mal?’
+Mark Lewisohn relates what he heard on the session tape just before 'take one' of this edit piece: “Paul: ‘Have you got your loud pedal down, Mal?’
 Mal: ‘Which one’s that?’
 Paul: ‘The right hand one, far right.
 It keeps the echo going.’
 John: ‘Keep it down the whole time.’
 Paul: ‘Right.
 On four then.
 One, two, three…’” Lewisohn then states: “It took nine takes to perfect because the four players were rarely able to hit the keys at precisely the same time.
 Take seven was a good attempt, lasting longer than any other at 59 seconds.
 But it was take nine which was considered ‘best’ so it was overdubbed three more times, with George Martin compounding the sound further on a harmonium, until all four tracks of the tape were full.
 The resultant wall of sound, which lasted for 53 1/2 seconds (it was faded a little early on the record), was the perfect ending.”

 With George Harrison finally showing up (resulting in John’s sarcastic remark, “Nice of you to turn up, George.
 You only missed the most important overdub we’ve ever done!”), everyone put their heads together to create the actual mono mix of “A Day In The Life.”
 The usual engineering staff of Martin, Emerick and Lush were used, as well as chief of maintenance Ken Townsend to work at syncing up the two four-track machines for the orchestral overdub.